At least 9 killed after train derails in India's West Bengal state - KESQ

 Indian Railways spokesperson Rajesh Bajpai said four out of 12 carriages on the interstate express train veered off the track in the state’s Jalpaiguri district.

 “It looks like there are no more people trapped in the carriages,” said another railway spokesperson, Gurmeet Kaur.
-Workers were restoring the track to allow other trains to pass, he added.
+Workers were restoring the track to allow other trains to pass, she added.

 Initial assessments suggest there was a crack in the tracks, CNN affiliate News-18 reported, citing local authorities.